Larawiz/docs/docs/model-properties/casts.md

 ### Overriding PHPDoc type on custom cast

-As you may have noted, when using a custom cast, the PHPDoc for the casted property becomes `mixed`.
+As you may have noted, when using a custom cast, the PHPDoc for the casted property uses the column native PHP type.
 You can easily override this with adding a cast type as second parameter.
-If it's `nullable`, it will be added before the type.

-If you're using a class as a type, check that it exists, otherwise Larawiz will panic.
+If you're using a class as a type, check that it exists, otherwise Larawiz will return an error.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "YAML" id="custom-cast-phpdoc-yaml"